 The position of Northern Territory Children's Commissioner is established by the Children's Commissioner Act 2013 (the Act).
 Significant amendments relating to the functions of the Children's Commissioner, were passed by the Legislative Assembly in April 2011 and December 2013.

 Under the Act, the Commissioner has responsibility for six core functions:

 Dealing with complaints about services provided to vulnerable children and monitoring service providers’ response to any reports by the Commissioner.

 The Commissioner also has an ‘own initiative’ investigative capacity.

 Undertaking inquiries related to the care and protection of vulnerable children.

 Monitoring the implementation of any government decisions arising from an inquiry conducted by the Commissioner or any other inquiry relating to the care and protection of vulnerable children.

 Monitoring the response of Territory Families to allegations of the abuse of children while they are in out-of-home care.

-Promoting an understanding and informed public about the rights, interests and wellbeing of vulnerable children.
+Promoting an understanding of and informed public discussion about the rights, interests and wellbeing of vulnerable children.